axanthos/orange3-textable/docs/doc/xml_annotation_based_selection.rst

 .. meta::
-   :description: Orange Textable documentation, annotation-based selection
+   :description: Orange Textable documentation, XML annotation-based selection using a regex
-   :keywords: Orange, Textable, documentation, annotation, selection
+   :keywords: Orange, Textable, documentation, annotation, selection, xml, regex

-Annotation-based selection
+XML Annotation-based selection using a regex
 ==========================

 Another common way of exploiting annotations consists in using them to select